Getting Your Wellness Started

 Know that you can always pivot your path.

-So, let’s get you started.
+Now, let’s get you started.
 There is no better time than now to care about your health and wellness so let’s do it!!
 Get excited, this is your life!!

 Step 1: Assess the situation.